 The standard deviation of the distribution is the most often used measure to describe the spread of responses.
 A large standard deviation means that the distribution has a lot of spread and variability, a reflection of relatively imprecise responses.
 A small standard deviation reflects a tight distribution and precise memory.
 In this way, large numbers reflect imprecision and small numbers reflect precision, so scientists often use the inverse of the standard deviation (one divided by the standard deviation) to quantify precision.
 Now, large numbers designate precise memories, and small numbers designate imprecise memories.

-A common reason to investigate the precision of color working memory with delayed estimation is in order to understand the relationship between discrete and continuous aspects of memory.
-Does remembering more individual objects produce less precise memories?
-The answer seems to be yes.
-A typical experiment will involve one or more color squares on each trial, with the participant instructed to remember all, but only tested one after the delay (Figure 5).

 When this experiment is conducted, researchers typically compute memory precision just as described, but independently for memory load, which refers to the number of color squares in a trial.